HobaiRiku/loraserver-mqtt-test-console/README.md

 ## feature:

-* Connect to an mqtt broker of loraserver
+* connect to an mqtt broker of loraserver
 * subscribe tx topic and show live mqtt message from lora app server
 * fCnt and packet loss statistics
 * downLink mqtt message